andgineer/garmin-daily/docs/README.md

       -o, --out PATH  Folder where we put result.
 By default current folder.
       --help          Show this message and exit.

-For example if we run in the folder where we place goodreads export file (goodreads_library_export.csv)
+If we run in the folder with goodreads export file (goodreads_library_export.csv) the script without parameters

     goodreads-export

 It will create in this folder subfolders `reviws`, `toread`, `authors` with the md-files.
-If you copy it for example into Obsidian vault, the files will be inside your Obsidian knowledgebase.
+If you copy them into Obsidian vault, the files will be inside your Obsidian knowledgebase.

 ## Fill Google Sheet from Garmin Connect